valancej/Anchore-Product-Training/README.md

 # Anchore Training Materials

-This project holds the necessary resources needed for hands-on Anchore training, teaching, and proof of completion.
+This project holds the necessary resources needed for hands-on Anchore training, teaching, certification.
 The included materials are intented to be used in the following three ways:

 - **Self-Paced Learning**
 - **Instructor Led Training**